howtouselinux

 Check Disk IO Performance on Linux

 In Linux system, we can use iostat command to get performance data for disks.
-If the issue happed in the past, we can use sar command to get the historical data to analyze what was going on at that time.
-We can also use monitor tools like telegraf to collect these metrics like disk iops, disk io bytes, disk time.
+If the issue happen in the past, we can use sar command to get the historical data to analyze what was going on at that time.

 Next we can use iotop to check which process is generating workloads to our disks.
 More info about iotop here.